dmhenaopa/holbertonschool-higher_level_programming/0x03-python-data_structures/README.md

 ## :pencil2: Python - Data structures: lists and tuples

-This folder contains some useful scripts with basic Python  about the basic use of these data st Also, programs to print strings, integers, float numbers, and how to obtain substrings or to concatenate strings.
-Finally, we also have C script that allow to detect if there is a cycle in a linked list.
+This folder contains some useful scripts with basic Python  about the basic use of these data structures.
+The use of the index in the lists, some functions like len,

 ### Requirements:
 All commands were tested on Ubuntu 14.04 LTS.
 Although the commands might work well on other distributions, versions or operative systems.
 The Python linter was PEP8, and the version of Python was Python 3.4.3.